 Source: OEC

 Non-commodities exports are growing fast, which is great.
 However, if you are of the view that we are on the cusp of a commodities bull market, I don’t mind seeing such a commodities-heavy export profile.
-It does point to a potentially very cyclical economy though.
-Additionally, the lack of CAPEX in the oil industry in the last few years is visible in its production numbers.
+It does point however to a potentially very cyclical economy.

 Colombia Government Debt to GDP.
 Source: Trading Economics